 Limecraft screenshot illustrating how you can instruct Limecraft to retrofit the speaker changes.
 In effect, Limecraft will analyse the audio and apply the speaker changes on the available subtitles.

-If the Frame Rate or the start timecode of the subtitle file is different from the video, you can convert them to conform with the video.
+If the Frame Rate of the subtitle file is different from the video, you can convert it to conform with the video as shown below.

 Remove Blank Subtitles